I have had people contact me asking the best place for buying domain names cheap, also, asking about hosting and email. All due to Covid.

 So, like a brick and mortar business it can become quite valuable.
 If the name is affiliated with your business of course.
 More on this later.

 The First of our 4 Domain Name Providers

-For all you hear about Google you may not know they sell domain names.
+For everything you hear about Google, you may not know they sell domain names.
 Their domains are not available in every country though.
-A list of countries where this service of Googles is available includes all those below.
+A list of countries where this service of Googles is available, includes all those below.

 Google only started offering domains in 2015.
 However one important thing separating Google from other domain name providers is, Google does not offer hosting.

 Google does have limited hosting in Google suites.
 Really, it is not suitable for a fully optimized website.